qortmdgh4141/Performance-Optimization-of-MLP-Model-for-Regression-Problem/README.md

   ```
   <br/>
   <img src="https://github.com/qortmdgh4141/Performance-Optimization-of-MLP-Model-for-Regression-Problem/blob/main/image/scatter_plot_line_graph.png?raw=true" weight="1280">

+- _The following graph shows the evolution of the loss with increasing epoch, and I can see that overfitting did not occur due to the impact of the aforementioned batch regularization and dropout layer._ <br/>

 - _However, it was found that underfitting occurs, where the predictive performance on the training data does not improve because it does not sufficiently reflect the complexity of the data after some learning progress._ <br/>